encoredev/encore/docs/develop/mocking.md

 When testing this function, you don't want to call the real external API since that would be slow and cause your tests to fail if the API is down.
 Instead, you want to mock out the API call and return a fake response.

-In Encore, you can do this by adding a mock implementation of the API using the `et.MockAPI` function inside your test:
+In Encore, you can do this by adding a mock implementation of the endpoint using the `et.MockEndpoint` function inside your test:

 ```go
 package shoppingcart